 and many more.

-Becky can also give you invaluable one-to-one feedback on your own online content.
-If you buy the trainer feedback option with your course, she will ask you to email a piece of copy after you have completed the e-learning.
+Margaret can also give you invaluable one-to-one feedback on your own work.
+If you buy the trainer feedback option with your course, she will ask you to email your work after you have completed the e-learning.
 She will supply you with individual guidance, comments and practical suggestions.
 Then, once you've improved your work, she will review your revised content and provide a second set of comments.
 This unique feedback really brings your e-learning to life and makes sure you have truly grasped - and applied - all of the key principles.

 If you would like to receive a Certificate when you have completed your e-learning course, please just let us know and we will arrange for one to be sent to you.